rlrightleft/learn-SQL-MySQL/sqlzoo/5_SUM_and_COUNT.md

 ---

 ## Problem 12
-Show the year and subject where 3 prizes were given (from year 2000 onwards).
+Show the year and subject where 3 prizes were given.
+Show only years 2000 onwards.
+`nobel(yr, subject, winner)`

 **My Solution:**